SvenskaSpel/locust-swarm/README.md

 pip install locust
 ```

-Swarm uses SSH to launch remote processes and SSH tunnels for communication, so you should ensure you can access the slaves over ssh.
+Swarm uses SSH to launch remote processes and SSH tunnels for communication, so you should ensure you can access the workers over ssh.

 ## Detailed help